What Kind of Sand for Brick Walkway: Expert Tips and Solutions

 What is Polymeric Sand, and Why is it Recommended?

-Polymeric sand is a specially formulated mixture of fine sand and special additives designed to fill the joints between pavers, such as brick walkways.
-It is highly recommended for several reasons, including its durability, resistance to erosion, and ability to prevent weed growth and insect infestation.
-This guide will delve into the intricacies of polymeric sand and why it is preferred, as well as provide comprehensive instructions for its use.
+Polymeric sand is a specialized blend of fine sand and additives designed to fill joints between pavers, such as those in brick walkways.
+Its popularity arises from numerous benefits, including durability, erosion resistance, and its ability to prevent weed growth and insect infestations.
+This section will delve into the properties of polymeric sand, highlight its advantages, and offer guidance on its application.

 Understanding Polymeric Sand